ktafakkori/feloopy/docs/concepts/parameters.md

+In modeling a meaningful relationship between elements of various sets in a decision environment, we usually need some indicators, metrics, features, and attributes, given to or collected by the experts as “parameters”.
+In statistics, however, parameters are referred to as independent and dependent "variables".
+In both mathematical/statistical modeling, the aim is to increase the accuracy of the solution.
+In statistics, the accuracy of a decision (e.g., the value of the regressors) depends on statistical measures, while in mathematics and especially operations research, accuracy depends on some expert-defined metrics to match the expectations of a real/virtual world.

 This section outlines the process of defining parameters within any decision environment.
 Continuing the definition of [sets](./sets.md), it is necessary to have instantiated a data toolkit, as follows: